 Reliance wants to sustain their closed app ecosystem

 The way it’s going to differ is that Reliance has inherently created a closed ecosystem, with complete autonomy over their services, and that means complete control.
 MyJio apps only work over 4G LTE, which means that even if you have the apps installed on a phone connected to your non-Jio Wifi, they won’t work.
+However, it won’t hurt to have a good internet connection (You Can Visit The Eatel Business Website To Learn More).
 Usually content services that do really well, like Netflix, Spotify and Hotstar are all competing against each other on an open platform.
 It’ll be interesting to see if Reliance is able to pull enough strings to firstly, cope with the increasing demand for consumers’ access to content at their fingertips and secondly, succeed in keeping its millions of users boxed into the Reliance ecosystem.
 If they succeed in the latter, Reliance could find themselves solidifying their existing foothold in both the entertainment and telecom industries.

 Still, there’s something fishy about this…

 Reliance is ruthless in its business practices.
 It employs a loss-leading market strategy without making significant losses.
 And they’re able to do to that only because they throw their weight around in every cycle of the supply chain, squeezing every little bit out of suppliers and middlemen to maximize margins before passing the cost benefit on to the consumer.
 The result is, of course, a satisfied consumer, perhaps one of the causes for Indians seemingly placing their trust in big brands like Tata and Reliance over newer, less established players in any industry.